scotow/karabiner-config/README.md

 - Open a Terminal on Insert
 - Open a SSH session in Terminal on Shift-Insert
 - Send ESC-C on ALT-C (for fzf)
+- Disable Cmd-Q in Java Apps (Minecraft)
+- Rebind some keybinds in Java Apps (Minecraft)